ArcticXWolf/sensu-sftp-check/README.md

 ## Installation from source and contributing

 The preferred way of installing and deploying this plugin is to use it as an [asset][2].
-If you would like to compile and install the plugin from source or contribute to it, download the latest version of the sensu-check-kubernetes from [releases][1] or create an executable script from this source.
+If you would like to compile and install the plugin from source or contribute to it, download the latest version of the sensu-sftp-check from [releases][1] or create an executable script from this source.

-From the local path of the sensu-check-kubernetes repository:
+From the local path of the sensu-sftp-check repository:

 ```
 go build -o /usr/local/bin/sensu-sftp-check cmd/sensu-sftp-check/main.go